 Increase Energy Sustainability

-Sustainable energy use meets the needs of the present without compromising the ability of future generations to meet their energy needs.
-Sustainable energy use requires that energy be
+Sustainable energy use meets our present energy needs without compromising the ability of future generations to meet theirs.
+It requires that energy be

 - Developed from renewable resources